 The Bottom Line

 Whether you are a client seeking legal service or a lawyer offering service, it is important to understand hourly rates.
-By learning what lawyer hourly rate is, how to calculate it and what are factors that can influence the hourly rate.
+By learning what a lawyer’s hourly rate is, how to calculate it, and what factors that can influence the hourly rate.
 You will be able to charge your clients accurately.
 Above, we have mentioned the factors that can influence your hourly rate calculation.
 So make sure you keep those factors in consideration while calculating your lawyer’s hourly rate.
 Also, ensure that you are checking the hourly rates in the industry while calculating yours.